RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 &nbsp;&nbsp;&nbsp;&nbsp;One of the most challenging endeavors in the biological sciences is linking the molecular details of cellular components to the larger scale physiology of the organism.
-This formidable task has been met repeatedly over the past century.
-For example, the curious 1950 observation of birefringence of anemic red blood cells coupled with their sickle shape suggested intracellular crystallization.
-Intense genetic and biochemical dissection of hemoglobin revealed a single amino acid substitution lowered the energy barrier for crystallization upon a change in O$_2$ partial pressure.
+This formidable task has been met repeatedly throughout history, especially in the era of DNA sequencing and single molecule biochemistry.
+For example, the curious 1950 observation of birefringence of anemic red blood cells coupled with their sickle shape suggested intracellular crystallization of some proteinaceous component, most likely hemoglobin [@perutz1950].
+Intense genetic and biochemical dissection of hemoglobin from anemic cells revealed a single Glutamate to Valine amino acid substitution that lowered the energy barrier for precipitation upon a change in O$_2$ partial pressure [@finch1973].
+This mutant form of hemoglobin now serves as a model system for understanding the dynamics of protein crystal formation [@feeling-taylor2004] in addition to serving as a testing ground for gene therapy [@bourzac2017].
 Another example is the phenomenon of chemosensation and chemotaxis in bacteria.
-A physical model for the detection of miniscule changes in concentration across the length of a single *E. coli* cellwas first proposed by Howard Berg and XX Purcell in 195XX.
-A remarkable ability of this chemosensory system is the ability to sense fold-changes rather than absolute changes in concentration.
-This ability to adapt to varying concentrations of ligand is facilitated by the repeated methylation of the cytoplasmic domain of the *XXX* receptor.
-XXx changes to this region leads to predictable changes in cell physiology. he central dogma has long been a subject of quantitative dissection where a combination of biochemical experimentation and biophysical models have given us a picture of how gene dosage affects furrow positioning in *Drosophila* [Cite gregor], how recombination of V(D)J gene segments generates an extraordinarily diverse antibody repertoire [Schatz, Baltimore, GA lovely], and [Something about translation.
+A physical model for the detection of minuscule changes in concentration across the length of a single *E. coli* cell was first proposed by Howard Berg and Edward Purcell in 1977 [@berg1977].
+Rather than sensing absolute number of molecules, this chemosensory system detects fold-changes in concentration allowing the cell to tune their motility in dynamic concentration gradients.
+This adaptation facilitated by the repeated methylation of the cytoplasmic domain of chemotaxis receptors [@sourjik2002, @colin2017].
+Our knowledge of the molecular basis of these methylation modifications has allowed targeted mutagenesis of these residues with quantitative predictions of the chemotactic effect and has revealed that cooperative interactions between receptors can also modulate chemoreception [@krembel2015, @krembel2015a].
+Finally, we turn to the central dogma which has long been a subject of quantitative dissection and serves as a stellar example of connecting microscopic details to macroscopic consequences.
+For example, the combination of biochemical experimentation and biophysical models have given us a picture of how gene dosage affects furrow positioning in *Drosophila* [@liu2013], how recombination of V(D)J gene segments generates an extraordinarily diverse antibody repertoire [@lovely2015; @schatz2004; @schatz2011], and how telomere shortening through DNA replication is intrinsically tied to cell senescence [@herbig2004;
+@victorelli2017], to name only a few of many examples.

 &nbsp;&nbsp;&nbsp;&nbsp;This by no means that we are “finished” with any of these topics.
-Rather, it's quite the opposite in the sense that we now have a handle on the biophysical knobs that tune the behavior which opens the door to a litany of new scientific questions.
-In the case of mechanosenstaion and osmorelulation, we have only recently been able to determine some of the basic facts that allow us to approach this fascinating biological phenomenon using the tools of physics.
+Rather, it's quite the opposite in the sense that having a handle on the biophysical knobs that tune the behavior opens the door to a litany of new scientific questions.
+In the case of mechanosenstaion and osmoregulation, we have only recently been able to determine some of the basic facts that allow us to approach this fascinating biological phenomenon using the tools of physics.
 The dependence of survival on mechanosensitive channel abundance is a key quantity that is missing from our toolbox of